Risk Management

 Risk Operation

-The Risk Management Committee is hold at least once every six months, and communicates with various functional committees as “Operations and Management Committee”, “Occupational Safety and Health Working Group”, “Communication Quality Assurance Committee”, “Environmental Working Group”, “Cyber Security and Data Privacy Protection Committee” , “ESG Working Group” and “Innovation Management Working Group” and other special committees and working groups to discuss the issues of risk management regularly , for accurately control risk issues in different fields.
+The RMC is hold at least once every six months, and communicates with various functional committees as “Operations and Management Committee”, “Occupational Safety and Health Working Group”, “Communication Quality Assurance Committee”, “Environmental Working Group”, “Cyber Security and Data Privacy Protection Committee” , “ESG Working Group” and “Innovation Management Working Group” and other special committees and working groups to discuss the issues of risk management regularly , for accurately control risk issues in different fields.

 In the event of a major event or proposal, each responsible unit shall report it to a meeting of operation management or each management committee to decide the necessary measures.
 Each functional committee not only proactively focus and identify the potential risk issues within internal and external for the company, but bring up appropriate solutions.